-What is a Financial Conflict of Interest?
+What is a Financial Conflict of Interest (FCOI) in Research?

 Financial conflicts of interest in research may occur when outside significant financial interests (SFI) compromise, or have the appearance of compromising, the professional judgment of an investigator when designing, conducting, or reporting research.